-The lowest toxic dose is around 20g grapes per one kilogram of body weight.
+The lowest toxic dose that has been reported is around 20g grapes per one kilogram of body weight.
 A typical grape weighs 2 – 5g, making a toxic dose is around 4 grapes per kg.

 The lowest poisonous dose in confirmed cases has been around 3g/kg.
-An average raisin weighs around 0.5g, making a toxic dose approximately 6 raisins per kg.
+An average raisin weighs around 0.5g, making a toxic dose approximately 6 raisins per 1kg.